5 must-haves to achieve account-based marketing success

 They can help you identify the key accounts you should (or possibly would want to) be targeting, along with insights into their decision-making journey, interactions and key contacts.
 Sounds similar to Buyer Journey or Persona Analysis research, right?
 You’re not far off the mark.

 When identifying target accounts you need to understand the strategies, processes, and roles companies employ in their buying decisions.
-If you understand the goals and mechanisms companies and industries contend with, then you’re in stronger position to help your targeted accounts succeed.
+If you understand the goals and mechanisms companies and industries contend with, then you’re in a stronger position to help your targeted accounts succeed.
 But don’t throw away all that other research (e.g. buyer journey) you’ve spent so much time and money putting together.

 Then, when it comes time to communicate with your target accounts, you can maximize your messaging and engagement efforts towards ABM success.